 Weather Observing Program

-The real-time observations from the automatic instruments at Truganina Weather are routinely provided to numerous third parties.
-We also take two manual observations each day, one in the morning and one in the evening, using both the automatic and manual instruments.
-We are a registered Storm Spotter for the BoM and report incidents of severe weather caused by thunderstorms.
+The real-time observations from the AWS are routinely provided to third party weather exchange networks.
+We are a registered BoM Storm Spotter and report incidents of severe weather caused by thunderstorms.
+We are also a community rainfall reader for Melbourne Water.

 Real-Time Observations

-The real-time observations from the automatic instruments are submitted about every 5 minutes to these national and international weather exchange networks:
+The real-time observations from the AWS are submitted every 5 minutes to these national and international weather exchange networks:

 Standard Observing Practice

-weather observer reading the screen instrumentsOur morning observation is nominally taken at 9.00 am and involves manually recording:
+weather observer reading the screen instrumentsThe morning observation is nominally taken at 9.00 am, the end of the meteorological day for most elements, and involves recording:

 Bureau of Meteorology Storm Spotter logoTruganina Weather is a registered volunteer Storm Spotter for the BoM.
 The Storm Spotter Network is an important component of the Severe Thunderstorm Warning Service provided by the BoM.